jaalto/project--restricted-shell-rbash/README.rst

 <http://freecode.com/projects/pshell>.
 The implementation below does
 not require Perl and additional modules, just plain ``/bin/sh``.

+This feature is experimental and I'm not exactly convinced that shell scrips are safe enough to be used as menu shells.
+Use your judgement if you really want to use method below.

 Directory ``bin/`` contains a very simple menu based script that allows running only selected commands.
 You could use it instead of previous ``rbash`` approach by setting user's shell to the script ::